 Some children have a tube inserted into their stomach if they are experiencing severe malnutrition.
-This tube is called a PEG or gastrostomy tube and sits on the outside of the belly.
+This tube is called a PEG or gastrostomy tube and sits on outside of the belly.
 High calorie liquids and enzymes are administered via the tube through a button.
 The feeds occur at home during the evenings before the child goes to sleep or while asleep.

 The gastrostomy site can be prone to infection and irritation so it must be kept clean and dry.
 The child's parents will have learnt about how to care for their child's tube.
-It is not common for complications to occur at school, however please see the PEG section under the Emergency action plan on page 20 for more details.
+It is not common for complications to occur at school, please see the PEG section on page 20 for more details.

 It is best to avoid contact sports where there is a risk of being hit in the stomach however, non-contact sports are ok.
-Speak with the child's parent to confirm what activities will be appropriate.
+Speak with the child's parents to confirm what activities will be appropriate.